janwilmake/queryable-object/README.md

     if (url.pathname.endsWith("/studio")) {
-      // Add studio that can access any raw function return studioMiddleware(request, stub.raw, {
+      // Add studio that can access any raw function
+      // NB: this also adds a small import functionality to import .sql files and execute its statements. use '?page=import' to access it. return studioMiddleware(request, stub.raw, {
         basicAuth: { username: "admin", password: "test" }, });